tapframe/NuvioStreamsAddon/DOCUMENTATION.md

-# Nuvio Streams Self-Hosting Guide for Beginners
+# Nuvio Streams Self-Hosting Guide

 This guide will help you set up your own personal Nuvio Streams addon for Stremio.
 Don't worry if you're new to this - we'll go through each step clearly!

-## 📋 What's In This Guide
+## What's In This Guide

 - [Super Quick Start](#super-quick-start) - The fastest way to get up and running
 - [Step-by-Step Installation](#step-by-step-installation) - Detailed instructions with explanations